 I will have to wait and see what I think of the new interface once it rolls out for Sapphire cardholders.
 I thought Chase already had the best portal of all the transferable points currencies, however, having this now backed by Expedia which will ultimately provide more inventory sounds like a positive for me.

-Not only can you transfer Chase Ultimate Rewards points to their network of transfer partners, you can use them to book travel directly with Chase.
+Not only can you send your points straight to more than a dozen different airlines and hotels that are Chase transfer partners, you can use them to book travel directly with Chase.
 Depending on which Chase credit card you hold, they can be worth from 1.25 cents to 1.5 cents each.
 Because of this, one of the ways to use them is to book the flight deals you find right here at Thrifty Traveler with points, which we think provides excellent value.